 Some people do not mind shelling out money in buying their guinea pigs an actual bed.
 Well, small pet beds are available in mattress stores.
 But they may be good choices for dogs or cats.
 But not for guinea pigs.
 This is because guinea pigs find it difficult to walk in surfaces that give extreme cushioning.
 Nevertheless, the cleaning will be a nightmare!

 So I have ruled out the cheapest as well as the most expensive options of bedding to be ill-advised.
 You may ask now then what should be used to make the bedding of guinea pigs.

 Before I tell you that, let me also tell you the two other things that people misconstrue to be good bedding materials.
 It is cedar and pine shavings.
 NEVER use either of those.

-A great bedding alternative is Kaytee Extreme Odor Control Pet Bedding, check it out on Chewy here.
+A great bedding alternative is Kaytee Extreme Odor Control Pet Bedding, check it out on Amazon here.
 If you want to see other alternatives and read more about how to choose the perfect bedding, read this post next.